a3kov/pyramid_sqlalchemy_sessions/docs/getting-started.rst

 You may need this library if:

-* You need ability to store login and session state server-side, for security or any other reasons
+* You need ability to store session data server-side, for security or any other reasons

 * You need reliable session data storage.